Are you planning a visit to Queenstown in New Zealand? Not sure what to do?

 Another great and unique activity at Queenstown Gardens is disc golf.
 Rent a frisbee for only a few dollars and try your luck at hitting the targets.
 The targets are metal poles with a basket and chains attached, instead of a net.
 This is where you throw the frisbee so it lands in the net.
 It’s definitely harder than it looks!

-Go Jet Boating
+Go Jet Boating in Queenstown

 Jet boating is a classic Kiwi activity in Queenstown.
 You can take part in this fast-paced, fun-filled boat ride at the Shotover or Kawarau Rivers.
 You can also buy a combo experience where you get to go on a jet boating ride as well as a 4WD off-road tour to the old gold mining area on the Arrow River.
 Part of the Lord of the Rings trilogy was filmed here.